 It’s also 100% better than tossing the oil into the garbage can.
 That’s the opposite of the 3-Rs and definitely less eco-friendly.

 Ironically while insects and small animals love cooking oil, you can also use it to keep bugs away.
+The oil effectively suffocates harmful bugs as it coats its bodies and blocks the pores that they use to breathe.
 Besides that, it’s also an eco-friendly option since it’s just veggie-based oil.

 A related option is to use vegetable oil as a weed-killer.
 Use it the same way as a pesticide.